mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 You did it, good job!

 As mentioned above, the helper methods provided via swig tasks will also add context and project path params for you.
-This is part of what allows working with multiple contexts simultaneously.
+This is part of what allows working with multiple contexts/databases simultaneously.

 By defining a small amount of config in our swigfile, we have: